 So I then moved back to Connecticut, where I spent a year of flipping ecommerce stores to save enough money to get the hell out of dodge.
 My destination – Chiang Mai, Thailand.

-Shortly after arriving in Thailand, I met some guys who introduced me to dropshipping on Aliexpress.
+A little while after that, I met some guys who introduced me to dropshipping on Aliexpress.

-I had been making a little bit of money with ecommerce for the past year, but with this new method, I really started to reap the rewards.
+I had been making a little bit of money doing traditional dropshipping in 2016, but with this new method, I really started to reap the rewards.

 That’s pretty much my life so far.
 Thanks for reading! – Brian